matn7/Google-Platform-Notes/flashcard/Microservices.md

 via the Bus.
 The Monitor library allows push notifications from popular code repository providers such as GitHub, GitLab, and Bitbucket.
 You can configure webhooks in these services to automatically send a POST request to the Config Service after each new push to the configuration repository.
 Below are steps to follow:
-1. Add actuator dependency in the Config Server & Client services: Add Spring Boot Actuator dependency inside pom.xml of the individual microservices like accounts, loans, cards, and Config Server to expose the '/busrefresh' endpoint.
+1. Add actuator dependency in the Config Server & Client services: Add Spring Boot Actuator dependency inside 'pom.xml' of the individual microservices like accounts, loans, cards, and Config Server to expose the '/busrefresh' endpoint.
 2. Enable '/busrefresh' API: The Spring Boot Actuator library provides a configuration endpoint called "/actuator/busrefresh" that can trigger a refresh event.
-By default, this endpoint is not exposed, so you need to explicitly enable it in application.yaml file.
+By default, this endpoint is not exposed, so you need to explicitly enable it in 'application.yaml' file.
+    ```yaml
+    management:
+      endpoints:
+        web:
+          exposure:
+            include: busrefresh
+    ```
-3. Add Spring Cloud Bus dependency in the Config Server & Client servicesL Add Spring Cloud Bus dependency (spring-cloud-starter-bus-amqp) inside pom.xml of the individual microservices like accounts, loans, cards and Config server.
+3. Add Spring Cloud Bus dependency in the Config Server & Client servicesL Add Spring Cloud Bus dependency (spring-cloud-starter-bus-amqp) inside 'pom.xml' of the individual microservices like accounts, loans, cards and Config server.
-4. Add Spring Cloud Config monitor dependency in the Config Server: Add Spring Cloud Config monitor dependency (spring-cloud-config-monitor) inside pom.xml of Config server and this exposes '/monitor' endpoint.
+4. Add Spring Cloud Config monitor dependency in the Config Server: Add Spring Cloud Config monitor dependency (spring-cloud-config-monitor) inside 'pom.xml' of Config server and this exposes '/monitor' endpoint.
 5. Set up a RabbitMQ: Using Docker, setup RabbitMQ service.
-If the service is not started with default values, then configure the rabbitmq connection details in the application.yaml file of all the individual microservices and Config Server.
+If the service is not started with default values, then configure the rabbitmq connection details in the 'application.yaml' file of all the individual microservices and Config Server.
-6. Set up a WebHJook in GitHub: Set up a webhook to automatically send a POST request to Config Service '/monitor' path after each new push to the config repo.
+6. Set up a WebHook in GitHub: Set up a webhook to automatically send a POST request to Config Service '/monitor' path after each new push to the config repo.

 ### Refresh configurations ar runtime using Spring Cloud Bus & Spring Cloud Config Monitor.